roussePaul/quadcoptersSML/README.md

 export ROS_PACKAGE_PATH=~/[your ros workspace]/src:${ROS_PACKAGE_PATH}
 ~~~~
 to the file `~/.bashrc`.
+For this to take effect, you should close and reopen the terminal or type `source ~/.bashrc`.

 To get the files for this project from git, start a terminal window and navigate to the `src` folder.
 Now run